getbubblenow/javicle/docs/running.md

 Note that this breaks JVCL operations that require information from any assets created by previous operations: since the command did not actually run, the intermediate asset was never created.

+When using the other tools in `bin`, you can set the "no exec" flag via the `JVCL_NO_EXEC` environment variable.
+If the `JVCL_NO_EXEC` is non-empty, then the script will pass the `-n` flag when it calls `jvcl` and commands will be printed out instead of actually being run.

 #### Help
 To view a list of all `jvcl` command-line options, run `jvcl -h` or `jvcl --help`